North America Surveillance Analog Camera Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 North America Surveillance Analog Camera Market Analysis by Mordor Intelligence

-The North America surveillance analog camera market size is valued at USD 3.25 billion in 2025 and is forecast to reach USD 4.41 billion by 2030, advancing at a 6.29% CAGR.
+The North America surveillance analog camera market size was valued at USD 3.25 billion in 2025 and estimated to grow from USD 3.44 billion in 2026 to reach USD 4.61 billion by 2031, at a CAGR of 5.98% during the forecast period (2026-2031).
 Retrofit programs that reuse coaxial cabling, mandates for vehicle-mounted video, and the rapid shift to HD-analog formats sustain demand even as IP cameras proliferate.
 Vendors are focusing on cost-efficient resolution upgrades, hybrid DVR platforms, and AI-ready chipsets to keep analog competitive.
 End-user spending concentrates in government, education, transportation, and cannabis retail, where compliance deadlines and infrastructure constraints favor analog over bandwidth-intensive IP alternatives.
 Competitive dynamics are in flux as NDAA restrictions curb Chinese dominance and open space for North American, Korean, and Taiwanese suppliers.

 Key Report Takeaways